 \subsection{Example: the case of genus $2$}

-For pedagogical purposes only, let us discuss more particularly the case of genus ${\bf g}=2$.
-In this case there can be only $3$ simple curves in a partition and the maximal number of connected components separated by these curves is $2$: either $1$ curve separates $M$ into two surfaces of genus $1$ with $1$ boundary component (Case 1) or two hyperbolic pants with $3$ boundary components (Case 2).
+For pedagogical purpose, let us discuss more particularly the case of genus ${\bf g}=2$.
+In this case there can only be $3$ simple curves in a partition and the maximal number of connected components separated by these curves is $2$: either $1$ curve separates $M$ into two surfaces of genus $1$ with $1$ boundary component (Case 1) or two hyperbolic pants with $3$ boundary components (Case 2).
 Consequently, the number of eigenvalues approaching $0$ when we approach $\pl \bbar{\mc{M}}_2$ is $m\in\{1,2\}$ (including the eigenvalue $\la=0$), we call them $\la_0=0$ and $\la_1(g)>0$ when $m=2$.

 In Case 1, take any partition ${\rm SP}_1$ by $\gamma_1,\gamma_2,\gamma_3$ with $\gamma_1$ being the only separating curve, and denote by $\ell_j(g)$ the length of the geodesic for $g$ freely homotopic to $\gamma_j$.
 We have